LaeraFelipe/react-session-control/readme.md

 	<img src="gifs/tab-sync.gif" />
 </p>

-If the inactivity modal is open on one or more tabs and one of them is activated, only it will continue with the modal.
+If the inactivity modal is open on one or more tabs and if one of them is activated, only it will continue with the modal.

 <p align="center">
 	<img src="gifs/modal-sync.gif" />